Logics itself are just scripts written in Python and they reside in subdirectory

 Converts the relative humidity to the absolute humidity.

 sh for items is deprecated, it’s better to use the Item API:

 items Object in place the following functions can be called:

 Returns an item object for the specified path.
 E.g.

 - for item in items.return_items():

 Returns all items matching a regular expression path and optional attribute.

-Returns all children items with the specified config attribute.
+Returns all child items with the specified config attribute.
+The search for